cybersader/awesome-cybersader/⬇ INBOX, DROPZONE/Contributable Obsidian Wiki/Obsidian Plugins and Ideas for Contributions.md

 - Better changelog plugin or fork of it
 	- [https://github.com/badrbouslikhin/obsidian-vault-changelog/issues/14](https://github.com/badrbouslikhin/obsidian-vault-changelog/issues/14 "https://github.com/badrbouslikhin/obsidian-vault-changelog/issues/14")
 # Misc Ideas
+- AI-based note enricher
+	- adds bullet points in a code block at bottom of note with AI-generated summaries and takeaways in text along with ontologically distant or adjacent ideas and special terms like with embeddings to make it easier to find with search and embeddings
+	- Enrich notes with text at bottom to help with finding with search
+	- Kind of inspired by my old "rexplorer" idea
 - Modify refactor plugin to have
 	- option for copying md to README.md for github applicability
 	- Ability to add sub folders or pages from within note like Notion